 - 1 SAT II exam and 1 other achievement; or

 - 1 AP exam and 1 other achievement.

-Please Note: Test scores and/or academic achievements May Not be in the same Content area.
-Please see pages 2 and 3 of the application for more information on what this means.
+Please Note: Test scores and/or academic achievements may not be in the same content area.
+Please see pages 2 and 3 of the application for more information.

 Recipients of the Stanley Z. Koplik Certificate of Mastery with Distinction are eligible for an award of a non-need-based tuition credit for state-supported undergraduate courses.
 Individual student awards shall be no more than the resident undergraduate tuition rate at the participating institution.
 For updated information on current tuition rates at Massachusetts Public Colleges and Universities, please visit Massachusetts Department of Higher Education's Koplik Certificate of Mastery Tuition Credit — Current and Recent Value.

 The tuition credit must be used in the September following high school graduation and is valid for eight consecutive semesters provided the student maintains a G.P.A. of 3.3 for continued eligibility.
 If the G.P.A. falls below the 3.3, then the student loses the credit.